What does the opportunity status mean?

 In progress

-Participants have been assigned and are working on the internship.
+Participants have been selected and are working on the internship.
 The internship is not accepting new applicants.

 Completed